TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 # Redis

-This [small project](https://github.com/TGITS/docker-compose-examples/tree/main/redis-docker-compose-examples) provides a _docker compose file_ and a minimalist directory structure that creates a local environment for the [Redis](https://redis.io/) database to be used for development and experimentation.
+This [small project](https://github.com/TGITS/docker-compose-examples/tree/main/redis-docker-compose-examples) provides _docker compose files_ and a minimalist directory structure that creates a local environment for the [Redis](https://redis.io/) database to be used for development and experimentation.
 Do not use this directly in a production enviroment or at your own risk !

+Several _docker compose files_ are provided respectively for Redis Community, Redis Stack Server and Redis Stack.
+To simplify Redis Stack Server is a Redis Community bundles with additional features (probalistic data structures, queryable JSON documents, time series data) and Redis Stack is a Red Stack Server bundled with Redis Insight.

-Two applications are provided by the _docker compose file_:
+For the Redis Community two applications are provided by the _docker compose file_:

 * A Redis single instance
-* [Redis Insight](https://redis.io/insight/) which is the official Redis Database tool
+* [Redis Insight](https://redis.io/insight/) which is the official Redis database tool

+For the Redis Stack Server only the Redis single instance is provided.
+And for the Redis Stack the Redis single instance and a Redis Insight instace are provided.

 This project has been developed and tested under Windows 11 Professional with [Docker](https://www.docker.com/) and [Rancher Desktop](https://rancherdesktop.io/).
 However it should work on Windows, MacOs and Linux, with directly [Docker](https://www.docker.com/) or [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 In all cases you need to have a container engine compatible with `docker` and `docker compose` available in the command line.

 On the container with the [Redis](https://redis.io/) database engine, there is also [Redis CLI](https://redis.io/docs/latest/develop/tools/cli/).

+The Redis versions targeted in the rest of this document is Redis 8 or above.
+As a matter of fact, the way to configure Redis from the previous version is different starting Redis version 8.
+If you need to run a Redis version prior to version 8, this is covered at the end of the document.

 ## Running the containers with the Redis instance

+### Redis Community

 To run the containers and the associated **Redis** instance with `docker compose`, open a shell, go to the `redis-docker-compose-examples/redis-community-single` directory and run the following command :